-- Start with an empty dishwasher, even if you have to run it with less than a full load.
+- Start with an empty dishwasher.
+Yes, even if you have to run it with less than a full load.

 - Remove the racks and inspect them.
 Peeling plastic and rusting rack tines can leave your dishes stained and scratched.
 If yours are looking beat up, try using a paint-on plastic sealant specifically for dishwashers (Plasti Dip is one) or visit your dishwasher manufacturer’s website to find replacement racks.